Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • support of the company's activities;

-• legal support for the work of the organization;
+• legal support for the organization’s work;

-Why write about professional skills on your resume
+Why write about professional skills on your resume?

 • Presentability.

-• Laconicism.
+• Conciseness.

 Presentability

-Basically, you just need to flesh out some skills.
+Essentially, you just need to flesh out some skills.
 Facts are more credible, vocabulary shows your expertise, clarifications describe you better.

 Conciseness